DUNE-DAQ/performancetest/README.md

 It is possible to use a different the pinning file passed in the workarea config if you pass

 ```[json]
-"pinning": "path to your pinning file",
+"pinning": "path to your pinning file"
 ```

 ### AMD hardware counters